 Do it digitally to combine a mind map with depth of notes and other links:

-The use of mind mapping during lessons is a well known and effective tool to brainstorm ideas, show connections in thinking, and to revise ideas or concepts.
+The use of mind mapping during lessons is a well-known and effective tool to brainstorm ideas, show connections in thinking, and to revise ideas or concepts.
 We suggest using MindMup as an effective way to do this online.
 At its simplest, Mindmup is the same as a paper-based mindmap, just online.
 Mindmup is available with no ‘sign up’ at first.
-Above is a simple version about the struggle for women’s voting in Britain up to 1914.

 The icons at the top of the screen make it straightforward to create a ‘root node’, ‘a sibling node’ and ‘a child node’.
 It is not possible to copy-paste large amounts of text and this forces students to summarise and select the most important information.
 The Mindmup has the advantage that you can add notes to each box that only appear if you click on the box.
 The overall connections are clear, but there is detail behind the basic structure.
 Summary notes can be linked to more detailed notes.
 In addition, pictures, web articles and film clips can be added.
 This means that very useful sets of revision notes can be constructed, from overall summary to greater detail.
 It would be useful to have a textbox function to add a title to the screen, but with this minor quibble, Mindmup is a good way to develop structured and layered notes.

 - Students are able to collaborate together as a group on one mind map simultaneously.
 Students just need a Google account.
 Students share thoughts and discuss improvements, then share their final product.

 - Students and teachers alike can save or share the material on Google Drive or print MindMups out for class discussions.

 Where should it be used?